It’s hard to believe its June already. It seems like only yesterday that we were talking about tax planning for the last financial year.

 Here is what you need to know this year:

-1. Immediate deduction for assets costing less than $20k
+immediate deduction for assets costing less than $30k

-If you have some spare cash why not look to top up your super balance.
-The maximum tax deductible contributions you can make for the 2018 financial year is $25,000.
-This cap incudes compulsory employer contributions as well as voluntary contributions made through the business or from your personal name.
-Just be aware that specific rules apply where you are 65 or over, so seek advice before making contributions.
+Another common strategy is to top up your super balance by making tax-deductible contributions to reduce the tax liability of you or your business.
+The maximum tax-deductible contributions you can make for the 2019 financial year is $25,000.
+This cap includes compulsory employer contributions as well as voluntary contributions made through the business or from your personal name.

 Following on from this, you are only able to claim a tax deduction for superannuation contributions when the payment is made.
-For employers this means you need to pay your compulsory 9.5% employee super before 30 June 2018 to get a tax deduction in the 2017/18 financial year.
+For employers, this means you need to pay your compulsory 9.5% employee super by 30 June 2019 to get a tax deduction in the 2019 financial year.

 For those of you that have businesses or investments held in trust structures it is important to consider the most tax effective way to distribute any income.
 This must generally be documented by way of resolution prior to 30 June each year.

-If you have a business making decent profits, consider distributing some of the business profits to a company to access the corporate tax rate.
+If you have a business is making decent profits, consider distributing some of the business profits to a company to access the corporate tax rate.
 This will either be 27.5% or 30% depending on your circumstances.
 If you are already in the top tax bracket of 47% in your own name, this can be a useful tax deferral.
-Just remember that this has to come out of the company at some point in the future as a dividend or cash to avoid the amount being deemed a dividend.
+Just remember that this has to come out of the company at some point in the future as a dividend.

 If you have sold or are looking to sell an investment asset this year it is important to consider how you can manage any capital gains tax liability.
 One simple trick is to review your investment portfolio for underperforming assets.
 Consider selling some of these assets before 30 June and triggering a capital loss that can be offset against gains made.
 Use this cash to invest in assets that are going to make you money.